collective/collective.googleanalytics/README.txt

 Now that you are familiar with the properties that make up an Analytics report, it's time to try creating a new report from scratch.
-In this example, we will first create a report that calculates and displays the site-wide bounce rate for the last seven days segmented by browser.
+In this example, we will first create a report that calculates and displays the site-wide bounce rate segmented by browser.
 After we get that working, we'll create a second report that displays the same information for any given page on the site.
 Let's get started!

 1. Navigate to the root of the site in the ZMI and click on the portal_analytics tool.

 2. Click the Add Google Analytics Report button.

-3. We'll give our new report the ID site-bounce-rate-browser-week-column, following the naming convention of the default reports.
+3. We'll give our new report the ID site-bounce-rate-browser-column, following the naming convention of the default reports.
 This naming convention is optional, but it helps to keep things organized.
 Then click the add button.

 4. Click on the new report to edit it.
-Give it a title of Site Bounce Rate This Week By Browser: Column Chart and this description:
+Give it a title of Site Bounce Rate By Browser: Column Chart and this description:

-   This report displays the site-wide bounce rate for the last seven days segmented by the user's browser.
+   This report displays the site-wide bounce rate segmented by the user's browser.
 It is useful for gauging how effective our site's new multimedia features are in each browser.

 5. Leave the i18n domain as analytics, the default value.
 If we were going to translate this report, we might use the domain defined in our site's